 Awards, Milestones & Why We Should Always Be Watching

 There have been wins, big ones.
 In 2018, after Love, Simon, Lonsdale accepted the MTV Movie & TV Award for “Best Kiss” alongside his co-star.
-On stage, he didn’t just blow a kiss; he turned it into a message.
+On stage, he transformed his kiss into a message.
 A challenge to stereotypes.
 A statement that love is love, costume or not.

 Beyond awards, he’s walked runways.
 He’s done music videos.
 And in every medium he picks, he’s worked to blur the boundaries between race, sexuality, and genre.
 In his words?
 He’d rather “casually exist in Hollywood” as himself than “make it” under pretense.